Things to do in San Diego at night

 San Diego Marina by night

-S’mores on the Beach
+S’mores on the beach

 Beach firepit and s'mores

 San Diego’s long and beautiful stretch of California coastline means just one thing: you absolutely must cozy up around a night time beach bonfire with friends and family.
-Grab your cookies, chocolate and marshmallows and hit up cookout hotspots (no pun intended) at the likes of Mission Beach, La Jolla Shores and Coronado Beach.
+Grab your cookies, chocolate and marshmallows and hit up BBQ hotspots (no pun intended) at the likes of Mission Beach, La Jolla Shores and Coronado Beach.
 You’ll have to book your spot at the beach in front of the legendary Hotel del Coronado well in advance, but boy is it worth it.
-Perched right on the seafront overlooking Point Loma, ‘The Del’, with its distinctive conical turrets, is a Coronado institution.
+Perched right on the front overlooking Point Loma, ‘The Del’, with its distinctive conical turrets, is a Coronado institution.
 Here, families build sandcastles along the hotel’s fine band of golden sand, paddle-board in the lagoon, and gorge themselves silly on firepit s’mores at sunset.

-Beery Bonanza
+Beery bonanza

 Bartender pouring beer from taps

-Microbrewing is big business in San Diego, where somewhere in the region of 150 independent breweries are thriving at any given time.
-Because of this, you rarely have to walk far to find a fine brewhouse or taproom, especially in hip enclaves like North Park, where colorful street art and beautiful beer make for fine bedfellows.
-Sup strong stouts at the Belching Beaver Brewery or grab a hazy IPA at the Fall Brewing Company.
 Mosey over to hippy-dippy Ocean Beach where sun-kissed vibes are the order of the day at the Ocean Beach Brewery, or strike out for the lovely gardens and outdoor games at Stone Brewing’s huge Liberty Station complex.
 Heck, if you fancy taking an immersive deep-dive into the best the ‘capital of craft’ has to offer, you can even go on a guided tour of multiple San Diego microbreweries.
 Or, as it used to be called, a bar crawl.

 Sunset Cliffs in San Diego

 The clue’s in the name: Sunset Cliffs just south of Ocean Beach is one of San Diego’s finest spots for watching the sun go down over the Bay.
-Take a flask of your favorite mocktail (non-alcoholic drinks only up here we’re afraid) and enjoy the peace and relative solitude as the skies turn various shades of fiery orange, mustard yellow and burnt sienna over a petrol-blue sea.
+Take a flask of your favorite mocktail (non-alcoholic drinks only up here, we’re afraid) and enjoy the peace and relative solitude as the skies turn various shades of fiery orange, mustard yellow and burnt sienna over a petrol-blue sea.
 It’s the perfect setting for #humblebrag Insta shots and also (if you squint against the fading light) a pretty decent whale-watching spot, especially between December and April, when gray whales migrate en masse from Alaska to the warm calving grounds of Baja’s lagoons.

 Balboa Park